fsfe/reuse-docs/spec.md

 You MAY include other keys and tables to convey additional information.
 Their semantics are not defined by this specification.

-Although the keys to associate Copyright and Licensing Information with the Covered File are OPTIONAL, the complete Information MUST still be associated with the File in some fashion.
+Although the keys to associate Licensing Information with the Covered File are OPTIONAL, the complete Licensing Information MUST still be associated with the File in some fashion.

 If a Covered File is covered by multiple `[[annotations]]` tables in the same `REUSE.toml` file, then exclusively the last matching table in the file is used